GULibrarySandbox/ten-repo/content/02-document.md

 ## How?
 {% capture text %}
 Read [How to start Documenting and more](https://www.cessda.eu/Training/Training-Resources/Library/Data-Management-Expert-Guide/2.-Organise-Document/Documentation-and-metadata) by the *Consortium of European Social Science Data Archives* and the *European Research Infrastructure Consortium*.
-Take note of sections on how you can start documenting at project study level and data level, and the methods for qualitative and quantitative data.
+Take note of sections on how you can start documenting a project at study level and data level, and the methods for qualitative and quantitative data.

-Start by documenting in a text (.txt) file or Word document - any start is a good start.
-Include information on where your results and working data are saved.
+* Start by documenting in a text (.txt) file or Micrososft Word document - any start is a good start.
+* include information on where your results and working data are saved.

-You can also include a copy your lab notebook if you have one onto a digital format.
+* include a copy your lab notebook if you have one onto a digital format.

-Save documentation somewhere that's accessible to your supervisor/team such as Microsoft Teams, Sharepoint or Research Drive.
+* save the documentation file somewhere that's accessible to your supervisor or team such as Microsoft Teams, Sharepoint or Research Drive.

 Find out more about shared storage spaces in [Step 7 - Cloud backups](https://gulibrarysandbox.github.io/ten-repo/content/07-cloud.html).{% endcapture %}
 {% include card.html header="First steps" text=text %}